Apidra SoloStar Side Effects

-Note: This page contains information about the side effects of insulin glulisine.
-Some of the dosage forms included on this document may not apply to the brand name Apidra Solostar.
+Note: This document contains side effect information about insulin glulisine.
+Some of the dosage forms listed on this page may not apply to the brand name Apidra SoloStar.

 For the Consumer

 Applies to insulin glulisine: parenteral injection

 Side effects include: